Free-living chimpanzee facts

 Chimpanzees are very social and use many different ways to communicate with other members of their group, such as facial expressions, vocalizations, body language, grooming, and kisses and pats.

 Chimpanzees are more gregarious and noisy than other apes, and they frequently engage in rhythmic stamping, hand-clapping and beating or kicking a hollow tree.
-Their chorus of hoots and hollers carries farther than a mile.
+Their chorus of hoots carries farther than a mile.

 Chimpanzees are well known for knuckle walking, which is their main method of travel.